 The project will develop through a series of research trips throughout the spring and summer of 2017, and will culminate in a site-specific public event in September 2017.
 Each research visit approaches the site from a different perspective, and invites different people to share their particular memories, knowledge, and experience, building a multi-layered and multi-voiced understanding of the site’s histories.

 Ghosting the Castle draws on archival imagery held both within Timespan’s Archive and in personal collections in the wider community (and beyond).
-This display shows some of the items from our archive alongside information about the history of the site and about the artist.
+A display in Timespan’s new public archive shows some of the items from our archive alongside information about the history of the site and about the artist.
 We hope that new material will be found as the research develops, and this display will evolve to show these new discoveries.

 A Short History of Helmsdale’s Medieval Castle